scogonw/nexus_rmm_scripts/windows_scripts/Wallpaper/README.md

 - Verify the script is running with administrative privileges
 - In extreme cases, a system restart may be needed to unlock registry hives

+### PsExec Issues

+If you see errors related to PsExec:
+- In v1.1.1, we've simplified the approach to avoid complex string escaping issues
+- Now using temporary script files instead of complex inline commands
+- You don't need to have PsExec installed, as the script will fall back to registry methods

 ## Security Considerations

 - The script requires administrative privileges to modify registry settings